Çamlıca Mosque: Female design and female-specific features

 The design for Çamlıca Mosque was by two female architects, Bahar Mızrak and Hayriye Gül Totu, who planned to create a 'female-friendly' mosque that uses positive affirmation for women.
 The planning incorporated a separate space for women to perform ablutions before prayer, a separate elevator to the prayer spaces and a childcare facility.
 The separate prayer space for women is located in the central hall of the mosque and holds up to 600 worshippers.
 The childcare facility has a playground area and a car park.
 The architects stated that they wanted to change the tradition of more men going to mosques than women by designing Çamlıca Mosque to be 'female-friendly'.

 Notable funerals

-The first notable funeral to attract crowds to the mosque was the one held for Kadir Mısıroğlu on 6 May 2019.
+The first notable funeral to attract crowds to the mosque was the one held for writer Kadir Mısıroğlu on 6 May 2019.

 Controversy

 As one of several megaprojects embarked on by the ruling AK Party in the second half of the 2010s, the Çamlıca Mosque attracted a great deal of attention, as often negative as positive.

-Critics of the Mosque stated that its construction is against the principle of secularism in Turkey.
+Namo Abdulla of Rudaw, a Kurdish media network, claimed that its construction is against the principle of secularism in Turkey.